Coronavirus: Man City vs Arsenal postponed after players met infected Olympiakos owner

 - Chelsea's Champions League last-16 second leg game against Bayern Munich at the Allianz on March 18 will be played behind closed doors, as will Barcelona's decisive match with Napoli on the same night.
 PSG's match with Borussia Dortmund on Wednesday is also being played behind closed doors

 - Manchester United's Europa League last-16 first-leg match at LASK on Thursday will be played behind closed doors.
-Wolves' Europa League tie at Olympiakos in Greece on Thursday - as well as Sevilla vs Roma - will also have no spectators inside the stadium.
+Wolves' Europa League tie at Olympiakos in Greece on Thursday will also have no spectators inside the stadium.
 Wolves have confirmed they had a request to postpone Thursday's Europa league clash with Olympiacos rejected by UEFA.
+Rangers' away leg vs Bayer Leverkusen on March 19 is to be played behind closed doors.
+Roma will not travel to Spain for their Europa League match against Sevilla on Thursday after their plane from Italy was not authorised to land

 - The Italian football federation (FIGC) admitted on Tuesday the Serie A season might not finish because of the coronavirus outbreak.
 All domestic sporting action has been suspended in Italy after prime minister Giuseppe Conte announced that the whole country would be on lockdown from Tuesday morning